Evolve Foundation launches a $100 million fund to find startups working to relieve human suffering

 “Social media is the new sugar or the new smoking of this generation,” Shao told TechCrunch.

-He quit social media in September of 2013 but tells TechCrunch he’s been on a journey to find ways to improve his life and others for the last ten years.
+He quit social media in September of 2013 but tells TechCrunch he’s been on a journey to find ways to improve his life and others for the last 10 years.

 His new fund, as laid out in a recent Medium post announcement, seeks to maximize the social good, find solutions to the issues now facing us through technology, not just investing in something with good returns.

-Shao plans to use his background as a prominent VC in a multibillion dollar firm to find those working on the type of technology to make us less anxious and more centered.
+Shao plans to use his background as a prominent VC in a multi-billion-dollar firm to find those working on the type of technology to make us less anxious and more centered.

 The Conscious Accelerator has already funded a meditation app called Inside Timer.
 It’s also going to launch a parenting app to help parents raise their children to be resilient in an often confusing world.